Internationalization Grants

 Documented Support From Chairs/Directors

-Send the pdf copy of your completed application along with the link to the Chair Evaluation Form to your department chair.
-If you are the department chair or director this would need to be submitted to your dean.
+*This was previously the Chair Approval form and should be completed by the next level of leadership in your area.
+(Example: Chair or Director) If you are the department chair or director this would need to be submitted to your dean or highest level approver.
 If your area does not have a chair/director this step should be completed by the next level of leadership between yourself and the dean.
 (Example: Associate Dean)

-Faculty Internationalization Grant - Chair Evaluation
+Faculty Internationalization Grant - Next Level Approval Form

 • number-4-icon